rgeraldes24/hyperion/docs/units-and-global-variables.rst

 .. warning::
     There are some dangers in using ``send``: The transfer fails if the call stack depth is at 1024 (this can always be forced by the caller) and it also fails if the recipient runs out of gas.
-So in order to make safe Zond transfers, always check the return value of ``send``, use ``transfer`` or even better:
+So in order to make safe Quanta transfers, always check the return value of ``send``, use ``transfer`` or even better:
-    Use a pattern where the recipient withdraws the Zond.
+    Use a pattern where the recipient withdraws the Quanta.

 .. warning::
-    Due to the fact that the ZVM considers a call to a non-existing contract to always succeed, Hyperion includes an extra check using the ``extcodesize`` opcode when performing external calls.
+    Due to the fact that the QRVM considers a call to a non-existing contract to always succeed, Hyperion includes an extra check using the ``extcodesize`` opcode when performing external calls.
     This ensures that the contract that is about to be called either actually exists (it contains code) or an exception is raised.